Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Introduction

 Motivated by these limitations, the present work introduces a complementary paradigm for dispersion tailoring.
 Rather than reconstructing an entire target curve, the proposed approach focuses on localized customization: specific frequency-wavenumber points are prescribed as interpolation constraints that the dispersion relation must satisfy.
-This formulation enables direct and flexible control over selected regions of the spectrum without relying on a global curve-fitting procedure.
+This formulation enables direct and flexible control over selected regions of the spectrum, allowing both global and local parameterization of the model dispersion curve.
 The general framework is first established and then applied to the Euler-Bernoulli beam lattice model introduced by Edge \textit{et al.}~\citep{edge2025discrete}, which is here reformulated to incorporate tunable nonlocal couplings and multiple degrees of freedom per node.
 The resulting multimodal dynamics allow simultaneous control of several interacting wave branches within a unified setting.
 Several representative applications are presented to illustrate the method's capabilities, including the creation of rotons, the tuning of group-velocity dispersion, and the controlled design of evanescent modes within band gaps.
 In addition, the interpolation scheme naturally accommodates design constraints, such as enforcing positive stiffness parameters, to ensure passive and mechanically stable interactions at all stages of the tuning process.
 Altogether, the framework provides a unified and physically consistent foundation for engineering wave phenomena in nonlocal lattices: it applies seamlessly to both spring and beam systems, guarantees stability through real positive stiffness coefficients, and enables fine control of propagation and attenuation mechanisms via complex dispersion analysis.